Skip to main content

 Veggies and fruits

 Cats can eat vegetables, but the picky ones won’t be too excited by the prospect.
-Peas (raw or cooked) and spinach are both safe for cats.
+Peas (raw or cooked) and spinach are both safe.
 You can also feed your cat pumpkin, which is high in fiber.
-When feeding pumpkin, use canned, pureed pumpkin — not pumpkin pie mix.
+When offering pumpkin, use canned, pureed pumpkin — not pumpkin pie mix.
 You can add the puree to your cat’s food to promote regular stool.

-You have your choice of fruits that are safe to share with your kitty, though again, he may be picky.
-Apples contain high amounts of fiber and vitamin C, and they’re safe if fed without the skins.
+You have your choice of fruits that are safe to share with your kitty, though again, they may not go for all of them.
+Apples contain high amounts of fiber and vitamin C, and they’re safe if fed without the skins and seeds.
 Blueberries contain vitamin A and C, and you can give a few to your cat each day.
-Bananas are also safe for cats.
+Bananas are also good for cats.

 Foods to avoid

 While it can be nice to share a snack with your cat, there are some foods you shouldn’t ever give your kitty.
 Dairy, like milk and yogurt, isn’t good for cats and can cause serious digestive upset.
-Grapes and raisins, chocolate, green tomatoes, garlic, onions, and avocado are all toxic to your cat.
+Grapes and raisins, chocolate, green tomatoes, garlic, onions, and avocado are all bad for your cat.
 Alcohol, especially a larger amount of it, can be toxic.
-Avoid giving your cat anything with caffeine in it, and avoid raw eggs because of the salmonella risk.
-While your cat can have some meat, skip fatty meat trimmings, which can potentially upset your cat’s stomach and which are high in fat.
+Avoid giving your cat anything with caffeine in it and avoid raw eggs because of the salmonella risk.
+While your cat can have some meat, skip meat trimmings, which can potentially upset your cat’s stomach and which are high in fat.

 If you have these foods in your home, be sure to teach kids that it’s important to avoid feeding them to your cat.
 Always promptly clean up after your meals and don’t leave dishes or foods sitting out on your counters.
 If your cat does ingest one of these foods, call your vet immediately or call the pet poison control hotline.

-When sharing foods with your cat, always make sure they’re free of oils like butter, as well as any spices or other additives.
-Give your cat only a bit of these foods at a time, since sudden dietary changes can upset your cat’s stomach.
+When sharing foods with your cat, always make sure they’re free of oils like butter as well as any spices or other additives.
+Give your fur baby only a bit of these foods at a time, since sudden dietary changes can upset your cat’s stomach.
 If you’d like to start supplementing your cat’s diet with foods like fish, talk with your vet.
-Adding these foods can cause your cat to need and eat less formulated cat food, which could throw off his nutrient balance.
-Your vet can help design a feeding program that ensures all of your cat’s nutritional needs are met, so he stays healthy.
+Adding these snacks can cause your cat to need less formulated cat food, which could throw off their nutrient balance.
+Your vet can help design a feeding program that ensures all of your cat’s nutritional needs are met, so they stay healthy.

 Paige Cerulli